yaodingyd/yaodingyd.github.io/_posts/2016-12-05-live-search-with-jquery-ui-and-php.md

 layout: post
 title:  "Live Search With jQuery UI and PHP"
 date:   2016-12-05
+tag:
+    - jQuery
+    - PHP
 ---

 I am using jQuery UI Autocomplete to do a live search input widget.
-The one I'm looking for to build with have clickable items, and show complex content with each item.
+The one I'm looking for to would clickable items, and show complex content with each item.
 Luckily, jQuery UI Autocomplete can achieve all this.

 Basic setup is simple enough: